gkotian/gkotian.github.io/travels/_posts/2009-10-09-gimme-a-break-now-will-ya.md

 I have always loved to travel, just like my parents.
 Owing to them, I have been to many popular touristy places all over India.
 We've gone as far north as Kashmir, as far south as Kanyakumari and as far east as Sikkim.
 I think Mumbai is probably the "westest" that I've been to.
-For one of our vacations, We even left the mainland and spent a week in the Andaman Islands.
+For one of our vacations, we even left the mainland and spent a week in the Andaman Islands.

 Since the Indian currency is not all that strong, we could never afford to